fernandomatterapercona/MS_templates/create_users_in_proxysql.md

 # Template Description

-This template is to be used when you need to create a new mysql user in an existing environment.
-This should be able to be used for all types of MySQL including Percona, MariaDB, MySQL community, IGR, PXC, Galera, etc.
+This template is used for creating a new ProxySQL MySQL user in an existing environment.
+It supports all types of MySQL, including Percona, MariaDB, MySQL Community, IGR, PXC, Galera, and others.

-This template assumes that the user needs to be available on all hosts in the topology/cluster.
-If this use is only supposed to be created on a single machine you will need to add steps to limit the creation by disbaling sql_log_bin and only running the create user statement on the host where the user should be created.

 # Tags

 - {ticket_number} = The ticket number for this implementation
 - {client_ssh_ms_connect_name} = The identifier that you would use to connect to the this client using ssh_ms connect
-- {new_mysql_user_username} = The username portion of the new user.
-Example '**user**'@'host'
+- {mysql_source_host} = The source/writer host for the topology
-- {new_mysql_user_host} = The host portion of the new user.
-Example 'user'@'**host**'
+- {proxysql_host} = The proxysql in question
-- {new_mysql_user_grants} = The grants for the new user.
-This should be the full grant scope.
-Example: ALL on *.*
-- {mysql_source_host} = The source / writer host for the topology
+- {user} = The Proxysql to be created
-- {mysql_source_host_ip_address} = The IP address of the source / writer host for the topology
-- {mysql_source_host_port} = The port of the source / writer host for the topology

 # Description of Work

-Create mysql user '{new_mysql_user_username}'@'{new_mysql_user_host}'
+Create a user in Proxysql.

 # Estimated Time Requirement